tokuhirom/KeyScripten/README.md

 This app is the programmable keyboard macro system for Mac OSX.
 You can write any keyboard handler by JavaScript.

-This app contains some of the official plugins:
+This app contains some of the bundled plugins:

   * implementation of the [Toshiyuki Masui san's Dynamic Macro](https://gihyo.jp/dev/serial/01/masui-columbus/0006)

-(Current implementation doesn't support user's own javascript handler)

 ## How it works?